usethesource/rascal-website/courses/Bibliography/Bibliography.md

 ### 1990's

+* Jurgen Vinju, Optimizations of List Matching in the ASF+SDF compiler, University of Amsterdam (1999).
+   > Making list matching faster made almost everything in ASF+SDF faster because it is a core feature.
 * 🎓Eelco Visser,  Syntax Definition for Language Prototyping, University of Amsterdam.
 (1997)
    > This thesis re-designs the Syntax Definition Formalism (SDF) from scratch and removes the need for a scanner.
    > The scannerless parsing algorithm SGLR contains the disambiguation filters required to make scannerless parsing possible and feasible.